suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Wait For Event | suit-directive-wait | {{suit-directive-wait}}
 Run Sequence | suit-directive-run-sequence | {{suit-directive-run-sequence}}
 Swap | suit-directive-swap | {{suit-directive-swap}}

+The abstract description of these commands is defined in {{command-behavior}}.

 When a Recipient executes a Directive, it MUST report a result code.
 If the Directive reports failure, then the current Command Sequence MUST terminate.